S2-group/enase-2020-replication-package/README.md

-# ATDx: Building an Architectural Technical Debt Index, replication Package
+# ATDx: Building an Architectural Technical Debt Index, companion page

 This repository is a companion page for the paper _"ATDx: Building an Architectural Technical Debt Index"_.